 Toasted Mexican Green Rice Recipe

 This recipe is so easy to make, you’ll find yourself preparing it over and over again.
-And it goes well with fish, tacos, kabobs, or even grilled chicken.
+It’s a unique version of Mexican Rice and a great way to introduce bold flavor to any main course.

 More Mexican Side Dishes

 And if you ‘re looking for more side dish recipes, don’t miss my Side Dish Category.
-You’ll find lots of supporting actor recipes, including the most popular side dish recipe on my site for Broccoli Cheez Whiz Rice Casserole.
+You’ll find lots of supporting actor recipes, including the more popular Southwestern side dish recipes on my site for my Southwest Salad with Black Beans.

 Ingredients